PaddlePaddle/models/PaddleCV/image_classification/README_en.md

 ### Data preparation

 An example for ImageNet classification is as follows.
-First of all, preparation of imagenet data can be done as:
+For Linux system, preparation of imagenet data can be done as:

 ```bash
 cd data/ILSVRC2012/